 Moab is like a second home to me.
 I visit this fantastic desert oasis at least six times a year, sometimes more.
-Over the years I’ve amassed a mega-list of the best hikes in Moab, Utah.
+Over the years I’ve amassed a sweet list of the best hikes in Moab, Utah.

-The key to enjoying the many Moab hikes is to have a plan.
+The key to enjoying hiking in Moab is to have a plan.
 Many hiking areas in Moab are located in clusters.

 For example, Potash Road has several dog-friendly hiking trails, while Arches and Canyonlands offer clusters of hiking trails that don’t allow pets.